 - Hazardous manual tasks

-- Working with plant or stacked furniture within the church/ hall area
+- Working with plant

 - Ergonomics

 - Working at heights

 - Driving

-Documented evidence of training records must be retained by the Presbytery/ Charge/ Committee.
+Documented evidence of training records must be retained by the Presbytery/Charge/Committee.

 Incident Notification and Management

 The Church is committed to ensuring the health, safety and wellbeing of all its workers.
 Part of this commitment includes ensuring all incidents that occur are reported, investigated and corrective actions put in place.